 Enjoy a Nice Meal or Beer at the Sea Salt Eatery

+You can hire a bike from the “For Wheel Fun Bike Rental stand” just next to the eatery if you have extra time.
 Whenever I visit the Sea Salt Eatery, biking is always something I do next.
-They even have cart bikes, covered with a canopy, for those hiking with kids.
+They even have cart bikes, covered with a canopy, for hiking with kids.

 See the Famous Longfellow House

 This is another incredible place to visit during the walk.
 Robert Fremont built the house in the early 20th century.
-He named it Henry Wadsworth Longfellow, who was one of his most adore American authors.
+He named it Henry Wadsworth Longfellow, one of his most adored American authors.

 Robert, on the other hand, came to Minneapolis in 1876, where he set up a large fish market along Hennepin Avenue.
 The place is currently in the center of Minneapolis.